ZhenyingZhu/StudyNotes/SystemDesign.md

 Actual Serial Execution

 - can use single thread because:
-  - Keep the entire active dataset in memory
+  - Keep the entire active dataset in memory **[KEY]**
-  - OLTP transactions only makes a small number of reads and writes.
+  - OLTP transactions only makes a small number of reads and writes **[KEY]**.
 BTW, OLAP can be run against snapshot isolation so don't need serialization
 - Redis use single thread
 - Save the overhead of using lock, so could have better performance over concurrency.
-But throughput is limited to single CPU core
+But throughput is limited to single CPU core **[KEY]**
-- transactions need to be structured differently to make them single thread
+- transactions need to be structured differently to make them single thread **[KEY]**

 Encapsulating transactions in stored procedures

 - to avoid a  transaction be idle when wait for human actions, normally let a transaction committed within a same HTTP request
-- transactions normally are interactive stype: app client query something, and use the result to decide what to do next.
+- transactions normally are interactive style: app client query something, and use the result to decide what to do next.
 There are network delay between app and DB.
 The throughput would be dreadful if execute transactions one by one
-- single-threaded serial transaction processing don’t allow interactive multi-statement transactions.
+- single-threaded serial transaction processing don’t allow interactive multi-statement transactions **[KEY]**.
 App needs to submit the entire transaction code to DB as a stored proecdure

 Pros and cons of stored procedures